 I am come a light into the world, that WHOSOEVER BELIEVETH ON ME SHOULD NOT ABIDE IN DARKNESS. – John 12:46

-Do not buy into the false gospel that is conveyed from the pulpits in the modern church.
-The Good News is about being no longer a slave to sin, not that “Jesus is your friend.”
-It is only through that change that we have access to becoming a friend of God.
+Do not buy into the false gospel that is conveyed from the pulpits within the church system.
+The Good News is about being no longer a slave to sin, not that ‘Jesus is the friend of sinners.’’
+It is only through the genuine Christ that we have access to becoming a friend of God.

 For if he that cometh PREACHETH ANOTHER JESUS, whom we have not preached, or if ye receive another spirit, which ye have not received, or ANOTHER GOSPEL, which ye have not accepted, ye might well bear with him. – 1 Corinthians 11:4

-The purpose of Christ is the Gospel message that he came to save the lost who accepting the love of the Father through him by repenting of the ways of the world.
-The true Gospel is in contrast with being a “friend to sinners.”
-That is why we don’t see Paul, Peter, John and Matthew etc. joining in the chorus of false accusers that sated that he was “friend of sinners” like the Pharisees did.
+The purpose of Christ in the Gospel message is that he came to save the lost and set them free.
+True believers are those who accept the love of the Father through Christ by repenting of the ways of the world.
+The true Gospel is in direct contrast with being a friend to sinners.
+That is why we don’t see Paul, Peter, John, Matthew, etc, joining in the chorus of false accusers that stated that Jesus was friend of sinners like the Pharisees did.

 For such an high priest became us, who is holy, harmless, undefiled, SEPARATE FROM SINNERS, and made higher than the heavens – Hebrews 7:26

-It should be clear and evident in John 15:14 quoted earlier who Jesus' friends are (those who obey him).
+It should be clear and evident in John 15:14 who Christ’s friends are (those who obey him).

-Many believe that being a friend to the sinner is showing Christ’s love for that person, but being a "friend" to the sinner is completely different in context.
-A lot of people do not understand the accurate context of love; therefore, they embrace the false doctrine of being a friend to sinners.
-Often having genuine love for someone requires the action that others may not see as loving.
+Many believe that being a friend to the sinner is showing Christ’s love for that person.
+A lot of people do not understand the accurate context of love; therefore, they embrace the false doctrine of being friends with the the world.
+Often, having genuine love for someone requires the action that others may not see as loving.

-In Luke 7:36-50, Christ was in a Pharisee’s house and a woman who was a sinner came and washed his feet.
-The Pharisees tried to discredit him when he allowed her to do this, but what they did not understand was that this woman was in the process of conversion (repentance) from a being a sinner to a saint.
-The woman's action showed her humble and broken heart towards him.
-It was by this action that brought her into the righteousness of Christ.
+In Luke 7:36-50, Christ was in a Pharisee’s home and a woman who was a sinner came and washed his feet.
+The Pharisees tried to discredit him when he allowed her to do this, but what they did not understand was that this woman was in the process of conversion (repentance) from a being a sinner to the way of salvation.
+The woman’s action showed her humble and broken heart towards Jesus.

 And he said to the woman, THY FAITH HAS SAVED THEE; go in peace. – Luke 7:50

 The woman was a sinner before her experience with Christ.
-Just like us, we were once sinners too, until he cleansed us of our sin.
+All are sinners too until we have victory over our sins.
 The Pharisees were blind to what Christ was doing.
-It should be obvious that before the woman's conversion that Christ was not hanging out with her, nor being her friend.
+It should be obvious that before the woman’s conversion that Christ was not hanging out with her, nor was he her friend.
 He did not try to build some relationship bridge first before he could convert her.
-Likewise, just as Paul spoke the Gospel to the religious pagans in Athens at Mars Hill for the first time, he didn't wait to become friends first to share his beliefs.
+Likewise, just as Paul preached the Gospel to the religious pagans in Athens in the midst of Mars Hill for the first time, he didn’t wait to become friends with them first to share his beliefs.

-When we look at Christ's example of associating with sinners we see that he did visit and dine with sinners, but it was with the intent to preach the Gospel.
-If our intention is to do the same, then that would be aligning with Scripture, but if the intention is to become “friends” with sinners, then that is not the Gospel.
-You cannot call yourself an evangelist unless your purpose first and foremost is to first bring the Gospel message.
+When we look at Christ’s example of associating with sinners, we see that he did visit and dine with them, but it was with the intent to preach the Gospel.
+If our intention is to do the same, then we would be aligning with Christ, but if our intention is to become friends with sinners, then it is not the Gospel.
+You cannot call yourself an evangelist unless your purpose first and foremost is to bring the Gospel message.

 Is becoming a relationship bridge (friendship) more important than boldly proclaiming the Gospel?

-Most who boldly proclaimed the Gospel in Scripture were persecuted for doing so.
-Most don’t understand that boldly proclaiming truth will be an offence to many.
-The apostles never went out first to try to make friends because the Gospel is not about us being a friend to sinners, but about repentance and turning from sins.
+Those who boldly proclaimed the Gospel in Scripture were persecuted for it.
+Most don’t understand that proclaiming truth will be an offence to many.
+The apostles never went out first to try to make friends because the Gospel is not about being friends to sinners, but about repentance and turning from sin.

 Why do most people believe that friendship is a prerequisite to salvation?

-We cannot save anyone; the Gospel is about what Christ has already done.
-We are not extensions of it.
-Being an extension is an attempt to add to what he has already done.
+We cannot save anyone because the Gospel is about what Christ has done.
+We cannot add to it.

 Righteousness has no part with lawlessness.
 There is no harmony with Christ and Satan.
 The temple of the living God has nothing in common with idolatry.
 A believer has nothing in common with an unbeliever.

-Most sheeple want to believe that they have something in common with the unbeliever.
-The modern churches falsely promote that being a follower of Christ is inclusive, but the message in Scripture is that it is exclusive.
-That is why “Jesus is a friend of sinners” is actually an advocate for the false doctrine universalism.
+Most religious sheeple want to believe that they have something in common with the unbeliever.
+Those in the church system falsely promote that being a follower of Christ is an all-inclusive journey, but the message in Scripture is that it is exclusive.
+That is why, ‘Jesus is a friend of sinners’ doctrine advocates towards universalism.

 Ye adulterers and adulteresses, know ye not that the FRIENDSHIP OF THE WORLD is enmity with God? whosoever therefore will be a friend of the world is the enemy of God. – James 4:4

-Christ said that His friends are those who obey Him.
-He did not say the opposite.
+Christ said that his friends are those who obey him.

-Either you believe this, or you are in contradiction to Christ's words.
-He has told us what will happen on judgement day:
+Either you believe or you are in contradiction with his words.
+He has told us what will happen on judgement day.

 And then will I profess unto them, I NEVER KNEW YOU: DEPART FROM ME, ye that work iniquity. – Matthew 7:23

 Sinners are disobedient, rebellious and lawless people.
-The above verse reveals that Christ is denying his so-called “friends.”
-Many see this as being unfriendly because it is easier to accept and believe in the universal “Jesus” who is friends with everybody.
+Matthew 7:23 reveals that Christ is denying his so-called friends.
+Many see this as being unfriendly because it is easier to accept and believe in the universal Jesus who is friends with everyone.